MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-planning-supplies-automatically.md

  The planning line for item 1300, Chain Assy, suggests ten pieces.
 This deviates from the five pieces that we expect to need to fulfill the sales order.
 Proceed to view the order tracking entries.

-### <a name="to-view-order-tracking-entries-for-item-" />To view order tracking entries for item 1300
+### <a name="to-view-order-tracking-entries-for-item-1300" />To view order tracking entries for item 1300

 1. Select the planning line for item 1300, and then choose the **Order Tracking** action.